Data-Science-Team-Delta/COVID-Project/final_report.md

 clearly see that the majority of measures were made with a small number of cases, and a small average change in cases.
-One thing to note here is that the majority of the measures had low average change in cases, but not no average change in cases.
+One thing to note here is that the majority of the measures had low average change in cases, but no average change in cases.
 These observations would suggest that many of the measures were made when cases were still low and were just starting to increase, which in turn would suggest that the measures were made near the beginning of the pandemic right as it started.
 In all, it